swaminathanj/DSA/Lectures.md

 ![Stack](vstack.png)

 ### Properties
+  - LIFO: Last-In-First-Out
-  - LIFO: Last-In-First-Outinsert and delete at one end only
+  - insert and delete at one end only

 ### Operations
   - push